 Article 3: Trends and transitions in natural resource dependence in rural America from 1970-2017: Extractive dependence, non-extractive dependence, and hybrid dependence

 I will create a new classification of natural resource dependence for both extractive and non-extractive uses of the local environment as the primary driver of the local economy.
 The overall natural resource dependence classification will be stratified by two non-mutually exclusive categories: extractive and non-extractive dependence.
 Because rural economies can have competing uses, allowing a county to be both dependent on extractive and non-extractive uses, which I term hybrid dependence, acknowledges the wide variation possible in rural economies.
-Unlike previous classifications of dependence, I will use the models from Article 1 to empirically determine the thresholds of diminishing societal returns from increased market concentration of natural resource related industries.
+Unlike previous classifications of dependence, I will use modified models from Article 2 to empirically determine the thresholds of diminishing societal returns from increased market concentration of natural resource related industries.

 I will evaluate trends in socioeconomic well-being by overall, extractive, non-extractive, and hybrid natural resource dependence from 1970 – 2017.
 Beyond basic trends I will also explore trends associated with those rural counties in the United States that transitioned from extractive dependence to non-dependent, or from extractive dependence to non-extractive/hybrid dependence.
 This will determine whether or not those counties that transitioned to either amenity based natural resource related economies or to economies not dependent on natural resources have had better socioeconomic outcomes over the past 5 decades than those which remained dependent on extractive development.